Back

 2. AI voice coaching service: Voice recording analysis, AI coaching feedback generation, training curriculum provision, progress tracking

-3. AI onboarding and personalization: Identification of user level and goals, baseline voice assessment, personalized training plan creation
+3. Personalized training setup: Identification of user level and goals, vocal range measurement, personalized training plan creation

 4. Voice health management: Real-time symptom checks, risk assessment, health record management